Jaketin/windowsgames/README.md

 On your master create the directory /srv/salt and clone this repository there.
 After cloning, simply run the run.sh file with the command

 	bash run.sh

+After doing this, the selected programs will be installed.
+The programs are:
+- Steam
+- Origin
+- UPlay
+- Epic Games Launcher
+- League of Legends
+- TeamSpeak 3
+- Mumble
+- Discord (note that the installation file must be opened manually from your desktop)